General Institutional Information

 Illinois Board of Higher Education – Division of Private Business and Vocational Schools 1 N. Old State Capitol Plaza, Suite 333, Springfield, IL 62701 Phone: 217-782-2551 Fax: 217-782-5848

 Website: www.ibhe.org.
 The IBHE Board will provide forms that may be used to submit a complaint.
 Information about the complaint may be submitted online through the IBHE website (www.ibhe.org).
 Signed forms should be sent to the address listed above.
 Verbal instructions on how to submit a student complaint are available by calling the Board at (217)782-2551.14

 Notice of Availability of Institutional and Financial Aid Information

-IMS is committed to helping students from all financial backgrounds achieve their educational goals.
-Approximately 95 percent of IMS students receive some form of financial aid from a variety of sources.
+Illinois Media School is committed to helping students from all financial backgrounds achieve their educational goals.
+Approximately 95 percent of Illinois Media School students receive some form of financial aid from a variety of sources.

 The Financial Aid Office at IMS adopts the National Association of Student Financial Aid Administrator Statement of Ethical Principles for institutional financial aid professionals.